“Leather” sofas & “leather” reclining furniture are available in a wide range of prices.

 Leather is a complex and confusing subject.

 It is still possible to buy high-quality leather furniture that will last 20 years and more.

 Leather terminology is extremely flexible.
-Important terms can have several different, contradictory definitions and are easily confused, even by industry professionals.
+Important terms can have several, contradictory definitions and are easily confused, even by industry professionals.

 The Importance of Definitions

 Important terms that have multiple, conflicting definitions include: